alphapico/backend-graphql/GUIDE.md

   CUSTOMER_NOT_VERIFIED: 'Customer not verified',
   CUSTOMER_SUSPENDED: 'Customer is suspended',
   TOO_MANY_ATTEMPTS: 'Too many attempts',
+  INVALID_FILE_EXTENSION: 'Invalid file extension',
+  FAILED_GENERATE_PRESIGNED_URL: 'Failed to generate pre-signed URL',
+  START_LEVEL_MUST_BE_NON_NEGATIVE: 'Start level must be non-negative',
+  RAW_QUERY_FAILED: 'Raw query failed',
+  PRISMA_CLIENT_REQUEST_ERROR: 'Client request error',
+  UNEXPECTED_ERROR: 'An unexpected error occurred',
+  FAILED_CREATE_CHARGE: 'Failed to create charge',
+  UNEXPECTED_CHARGE_STRUCTURE: 'Unexpected charge object structure',
+  CHARGE_NOT_FOUND: 'Charge not found',
+  PAYMENT_NOT_FOUND: 'Payment not found',
+  CURRENCY_MISMATCH: 'Currency mismatch',
+  TOKEN_PACKAGE_NOT_FOUND: 'Token Package not found',
+  TOKEN_PRICE_NOT_FOUND: 'Token Price not found',
+  TOKEN_AMOUNT_NOT_FOUND: 'Token Amount not found',
+  QUANTITY_TOKEN_NOT_PROVIDED: 'Quantity token not provided',
+  FAILED_RECORDING_NEW_CHARGE: 'Failed recording new charge',
+  FAILED_HANDLING_CHARGE_EVENT: 'Failed handling charge event',
+  AMOUNT_NOT_FOUND: 'Amount not found',
+  CURRENCY_NOT_FOUND: 'Currency not found',
   VAL: {
     IS_STRING: '$property must be a string',
     IS_EMAIL: '$property must be an email',
+    IS_URL: '$property must be a URL',
     IS_NOT_EMPTY: '$property should not be empty',
+    IS_VALID_CURRENCY_FORMAT: 'Invalid currency format',
+    IS_SUPPORTED_CURRENCY: `currency must be one of the following: ${supportedCurrencyList}`,
+    IS_CURRENCY_FORMAT: 'price must be a valid currency format',
     MIN_LENGTH: '$property must be longer than or equal to $constraint1 characters',
     MAX_LENGTH: '$property must be shorter than or equal to $constraint1 characters', },
+  PRISMA: {
+    DATABASE_ERROR: 'Database error',
+  },

   EMAIL_ERROR: {